MoaidHathot/Dumpify/docs/readme/nuget.md

 ```

-### Every configuration can be defiend per-Dump or globally for all Dumps, e.g:
+### Every configuration can be defined per-Dump or globally for all Dumps, e.g:
 ```csharp
 DumpConfig.Default.TypeNamingConfig.UseAliases = true;
 DumpConfig.Default.TypeNamingConfig.ShowTypeNames = false;